Speak2Erase/fmod-oxide/README.md

 # Differences to other crates
 [libfmod](https://github.com/lebedec/libfmod) is similar to this crate, but its major difference is that it is automatically generated from the FMOD documentation instead of using handwritten bindings like this crate.
 Because it's automatically generated, it has a much faster release schedule than this crate will, but the API is closer to the C API.
+If you don't like my crate, it's a pretty decent alternative!

 [rust-fmod](https://github.com/GuillaumeGomez/rust-fmod) is outdated, has no studio bindings, and has major safety holes (userdata takes an `&'a mut T` and does no type checking, System creation functions are not marked as unsafe, etc)